h-sutiwas/h-sutiwas/README.md

 ## 🚀 About Me

-I'm a **Civil Engineer** transitioning into the field **Computer Engineering (Specifically, Data Analytics and Artificial Intelligence)**, bringing a unique perspective of **large-scale systems thinking** and **analytical problem-solving** to the world of data infrastructure.
-Strong foundation in business intelligence and statistical analysis combined with background in transportation engineering.
+I'm a **Civil Engineer** transitioning into the field of **Computer Science and Engineering (Specifically, Data Analytics and Artificial Intelligence)**, bringing a unique perspective of **large-scale systems thinking** and **analytical problem-solving** to the world of data infrastructure.
+Strong foundation in machine learning and statistical analysis combined with background in transportation engineering.

 ## 🛠️ Technical Skills
 ### Programming Languages and Query Languages